roshan076/My-Portfolio/README.md

 - **City Skyline:** A responsive city skyline design with buildings and windows styled using CSS variables and gradients.
 [View Project](./Web-Design/12.City-Skyline/index.html)

+- **Magazine:** A magazine webpage highlighting the new freeCodeCamp curriculum, with responsive design, social media links, and a structured layout.
+[View Project](./Web-Design/13.Magazine/index.html)

 ## How to View Projects

 To view any project, navigate to the respective folder and open the `index.html` file.